 In this article I’m going to share some of the best gifts for pilots I can find (and some I’ve even gifted).

-So while most gift buyers aren’t whipping out the latest edition of Trade-a-Plane to shop for their loved ones, there are all sorts of fabulous gifts available online that feature aircraft of every description.
+So while most gift buyers aren’t whipping out the latest edition of Trade-a-Plane to shop for their loved ones, there are all sorts of fabulous aviation gifts available online that feature aircraft of every description.

 You can roughly break down pilot gifts into a few categories.
 For one, there are technology items and gadgets that they can use in the cockpit and crew lounge.